gferreira/xTools4/docs/_reference/variable/measurements.md

 ![]({{ site.url }}/images/variable/Measurements_font.png){: .img-fluid}

-load…
+designspace…
-: Load measurement data from an external JSON file into the UI.
+: Load a designspace file and linked measurements data into the UI.

-save…
+save
-: Save the current measurement data to an external JSON file.
+: Save the measurements data back to the external JSON file from which it was loaded.

-default…
-: Select and load the default font source for comparison.

-PDF…
-: Save a visual overview of all measurements to a PDF file.

 italic correction
 : Enable or disable italic angle and offset correction.